johannal/SolarSystem/SourceEditorAndRefactoring/SourceEditorAndRefactoringDemoScript-2.md

 When I do, I get a fix it that offers to implement the missing methods!
 This one is going to save so much typing.

-    [type "demo3" in the method implementation]
+    [type "demo4" in the method implementation]

-The last thing I want to show you is one of the most exciting new things.
+The last thing I want to show you is one of the most exciting new things, something we brought back from Swift Playgrounds.
 Xcode has always known a lot about the structure of your code -- the different constructs, like methods, expressions and if statements.
 But none of that information has ever really been surfaced in a way you can use it.
 Until now.

 If I hold down the Command and Control keys, and mouse around, you'll see that Xcode is showing me the structure of my code.
 And when I click, I get a set of options that are specfic for this construct.

     [Command-Control click on the if statement around line 29, select "Add else"]

-If do the same thing again, on the same if, you'll see that now I'm only offer "Add else/if" as an option, since Xcode knows that I already have an "else".
+And the menu updates based on the structure of my code, so now when I bring up the menu on the if block I'm only offered "Add else/if", since Xcode knows that I already have an "else".

 I can Command-Control click on other things, like this class, and I get different options -- add method or property in this case.